 RAMEN and GYOZA

-2 in one because they compliment each other.
+2 in one because they complete each other.
 Ramen is a pasta in a bone broth soup.
 There are usually many different types, like pork bone, soy sauce, misô.
 My favorite is the abura-soba, which is basically a ramen without the soup.
-The gyoza is a pan fried pork dumpling (I did not find a vegetarian one anywhere).
+The gyoza is a pan-fried pork dumpling (I did not find a vegetarian one anywhere).
 Oh, so good!

 Our favorite ramen-ya is one right behind Odakyuu Halc shopping mall, called Ikkakuya.
 They have the juiciest gyozas ever.

-Do try a little of the chilli paste, yum!
+Do try a little of the chili paste, yum!

 Teishoku is how they call the usual combination of food a home would have: rice, miso soup, pickles, vegetable and a meat.
 I love it and find it hard to beat: so healthy, so delicious, so fulfilling and it’s not expensive!
 There are many stores around, but Ootoya, being cheap, delicious and having a super wide menu, is our favorite.
 Everyone can find something they want to eat there.
 But don’t let that hold you from trying other restaurants!
 I’m yet to try a Japanese food restaurant that isn’t good!